Human Biology & Society, B.A.

 Admission is based on your progress getting through the premajor coursework, on your grades, and a personal statement.
 Completion of course requirements alone does not guarantee admission to the major.
 The typical applicant for HBS B.A. and also for HBS B.S. has an overall GPA of about 3.50.

-- Transfer students should apply for admission through the UCLA Undergraduate Admissions process, https://www.admissions.ucla.edu/prospect/adm_tr.htm.
+- To gain a seat in our major program, transfer students should indicate HBS B.A. or HBS B.S. as their major degree preference when they apply for admission to UCLA through the UCLA Undergraduate Admissions process, https://www.admissions.ucla.edu/prospect/adm_tr.htm.
+On acceptance to UCLA, transfer students admitted to the HBS B.A. or HBS B.S. programs will have “premajor” status; after meeting with our Student Affairs Officer during summer orientation, you will be switched to “major” standing with no additional application required.
 Caution: Transfer Admission to our HBS B.A. and HBS B.S. programs is likely to be extremely competitive.
 For arrival at UCLA in Fall 2014, we anticipate the admission of 5 HBS B.A. and 5 HBS B.S., from an application pool of about 50 HBS B.A. and 50 HBS B.S.
-Acceptance rate for transfer students into our major programs is therefore low, and so, we recommend that transfer students should only apply to our major if they wouldn’t wish to be at UCLA unless part of our major program.
+Acceptance rate for transfer students into our major programs is therefore low, and so, to guard against disappointment, we recommend that transfer students should only indicate our major as their preference if they wouldn’t wish to be at UCLA unless part of our major program.

 - At this time, our faculty do not not allow switching of incoming transfer students from any other major into Human Biology and Society on arrival at UCLA.
 This policy is under review and may change; check back in summer 2014.